John Riggins: Commentating

 Since retiring from professional football, Riggins has worked as a sports commentator on television and radio.

-In 1998, John and Chris Russo hosted Riggins and Russo on Sundays during the football season.
+In 1998, Riggins and Chris Russo hosted Riggins and Russo on Sundays during the football season.
 The show was aired on WCBS-TV in New York City, focusing primarily on the Jets' and Giants' upcoming games.

 Since 2006, Riggins has served as color commentator on Westwood One for the network's weekly national radio broadcast of Sunday Night Football.

 On July 18, 2006, Triple X ESPN Radio was launched with Riggins hosting The John Riggins Show.
 Riggins could be heard in the Washington, D.C. area weekdays from 4-7pm on 94.3 FM, 92.7 FM & 730 AM, WXGI 950 AM in Richmond, Virginia and WXTG-FM 102.1 FM in Virginia Beach, Virginia and WXTG (AM) 1490 in Hampton, Virginia.
 The last show of the series aired on its second anniversary, July 18, 2008.
-With the merger of Triple X into WTEM to form ESPN 980, Riggins's afternoon show was replaced by WTEM's afternoon drive show, The Sports Reporters.
+With the merger of Triple X into WTEM to form ESPN 980, Riggins' afternoon show was replaced by WTEM's afternoon drive show, The Sports Reporters.
 Riggins stayed with ESPN 980 as a commentator at large.

 On January 3, 2008, Riggins co-hosted the 74th Orange Bowl pre-game show.
 That same night, the Kansas Jayhawks defeated the Virginia Tech Hokies 24–21.
 It came 39 years after Riggins and the Jayhawks last played in the game in 1969.
 He offered congratulations to his alma mater in his closing comments, saying "The KU ship's been out at sea since '48.
 It finally came to port tonight!"

-In September 2008 it was announced that Riggins would co-host the program "Sirius Blitz" with Adam Schein on Satellite Radio Stations Sirius 124 and XM 105.
-Following his involvement with "Sirius Blitz" Riggins began hosting his own show, The John Riggins Show, which simulcasts on television and radio on MASN-TV and WTOP-HD3, which airs each weekday afternoon.
+In September 2008, it was announced that Riggins would co-host the program Sirius Blitz with Adam Schein on Satellite Radio Stations Sirius 124 and XM 105.
+Following his involvement with Sirius Blitz Riggins began hosting his own show, The John Riggins Show, which simulcasts on television and radio on MASN-TV and WTOP-HD3, which airs each weekday afternoon.
 Riggins has been critical on his radio shows of the current management of the Washington Redskins under owner Dan Snyder.

 Previously, he had been a panelist on Redskins Report until that show was canceled in December 2008 due to budget cuts.

 In 2016, Riggins returned to ESPN 980 Redskins radio in a variety of roles.
-Weekly appearances consisted of a one-hour appearance on Tuesdays with Bram Weinstein, a Thursday appearance on moving drive with Kevin Sheehan & Chris Cooley and a Friday appearance on Inside The Locker Room with Doc Walker, Brian Mitchell and Scott Jackson.
+Weekly appearances consisted of a one-hour appearance on Tuesdays with Bram Weinstein, a Thursday appearance on Moving Drive with Kevin Sheehan & Chris Cooley and a Friday appearance on Inside The Locker Room with Doc Walker, Brian Mitchell and Scott Jackson.
 Additionally, Riggins co-hosted the Washington Redskins Radio Network pregame show with Kevin Sheehan before every Redskins game.